June 2 - 7 or June 9-14, 2019

 NYLT is filled with activities, presentations, challenges, discussions, and camping in a team and model unit environment.
 Participants learn and practice skills that are valuable at home, church, school, work and the Scouting unit.

 The course is designed for youth members 14 years of age.
-However, at a unit leader's discretion, they may approve a Scout at 13 years of age to attend NYLT.
 Since a Scout only takes this course once, we want them to get the maximum benefit from this experience; therefore, it is essential that they be able to handle the demands of this advanced course, which requires maturity, experience, and proficiency in basic camping skills.

 At NYLT, a temporary training unit is formed consisting of youth from troops, crews and ships across the council.
 This training unit is instructed and led by a highly qualified group of outstanding youth and adult trainers.
 At the end of this conference, the Scout returns to their home unit with advanced knowledge of leadership skills and patrol/troop/team/crew operation.